Canada - Tunisia Relations

 Canada and Tunisia established diplomatic relations in 1957.
 The two countries enjoy excellent bilateral relations and are both members of La Francophonie.
 In 2016, Tunisian diaspora in Canada represented close to 20,000 people residing mainly in Quebec.
 Canada is a top destination for international education and attracts close to 2,000 Tunisian students annually.

-Canada welcomes the progress Tunisia has made towards democratic reform since the Jasmine Revolution of January 2011, and has been working with the Tunisian Government and with the international community to support this political and economic transition.
-Canada continues to cooperate bilaterally with Tunisia on security issues, which have become a critical priority for the country during its transition to democracy.
-Canada also supports Tunisia’s long-term economic development, as well as with increasing foreign investments into the country.
+Canada welcomes the progress Tunisia has made towards democratic reform since the Jasmine Revolution of January 2011, and has been working with the Tunisian Government and with the international community to support the country’s political consolidation and economic reforms.
+Canada and Tunisia cooperate on gender equality, inclusive governance, international education and counter-terrorism in multilateral forums such as the United Nations, La Francophonie and the African Union.

 Although Canada and Tunisia lack a bilateral extradition treaty, both are parties to the UN Convention against Corruption (UNCAC) and the UN Convention against Transnational Organized Crime (UNTOC), which permit extradition in accordance with Canadian law and the Charter of Rights and Freedoms.
 Canada has also introduced the law on Freezing Assets of Corrupt Foreign Officials and the Freezing Assets of Corrupt Foreign Officials Act (Tunisia), which gives effect to written requests from the Tunisian government to freeze assets placed in Canadian financial institutions by senior officials of the former regime, as well as their family members and associates.

 Although commercial relations between Canada and Tunisia are relatively modest, Canada is committed to pursuing new opportunities to deepen business ties and expand investment in Tunisia.
-Tunisia presents notable commercial opportunities for Canada in the infrastructure, consulting engineering services, agriculture, education, information and communication technology and green technology sectors.
-Our two countries have begun negotiating a Foreign Investment Promotion and Protection Agreement (FIPA).
-In 2016, our bilateral merchandise trade with Tunisia totaled $196.7 million.
-Tunisia ranked 81st among Canada’s bilateral trading partners in 2016.
-Tunisia is one of the priority countries identified in Canada’s International Education Strategy.
+Tunisia presents notable commercial opportunities for Canada in the infrastructure, consulting engineering services, agriculture, education, information and communication technology and aerospace sectors.
+Our two countries have begun negotiating a Foreign Investment Promotion and Protection Agreement (FIPA) and are finalizing a Social Security Agreement.
+In 2018, our bilateral merchandise trade with Tunisia totaled $171.2 million.
+Tunisia ranked 91st among Canada’s bilateral trading partners in 2018.

 Global Affairs Canada recommends anyone considering travel to Tunisia to check its travel advice and encourages travellers to register with Registration of Canadians Abroad service when outside of Canada.